fsmanji/iOS_FlickrDemo/README.md

   - [x] auto stretching space to fill contentView width (with same row height)
   - [x] free sized cells (default as in Ray's demo)

-The flickr photos are from these two APIs, you need to get your own api keys or just use daily updated guest keys:
+The flickr photos are from these two APIs:

 - [x] Search & Explore
    - [x] Show search result by taking the user input as keyword